 For more information, contact David Gootnick at (202) 512-3149 or email@example.com.

 Matter for Congressional Consideration

-Comments: As of April 2016, Congress had not passed legislation to equalize taxes on roll-your-own and pipe tobacco and small and large cigars.
-In the 114th Congress, bills were introduced to equalize taxes on these projects, as GAO suggested in its April 2012 report; however, none of these bills moved out of committee.
+Comments: As of April 2017, Congress had not passed legislation to equalize taxes on roll-your-own and pipe tobacco and small and large cigars.
+In the 114th Congress, two bills were introduced to equalize taxes on roll-your-own and pipe tobacco, as GAO suggested in its April 2012 report.
+Additionally, in January 2017, House Bill 729, which would create tax parity for these products, was introduced in the 115th Congress.
+However, these bills have not been enacted.
 GAO's April 2012 report noted that prior federal and state legislation has aimed to discourage tobacco use and raise revenues by increasing excise taxes on tobacco products.
 Modifying tax rates to eliminate the tax differentials between similar tobacco products could address potential future revenue losses stemming from the substitution of higher-taxed products with lower-taxed products.